5starland/21Days-website/_pages/privacypolicy.md

 ##### Information sharing and disclosure

-Your personal information may be shared with other Letalk offices or subsidiaries around the world.
+Your personal information may be shared with other 「21 days speak」 offices or subsidiaries around the world.
 All such entities are governed by this Privacy Policy or are bound by the appropriate confidentiality and data transfer agreements.

-Letalk may share your personal information with other companies or people under any of the following circumstances:
+「21 days speak」 may share your personal information with other companies or people under any of the following circumstances:

 1. When we have your consent to share the information;
-2. We need to send the information to third parties who provide services to Letalk (such as speech recognition or speech-to-text technology), or work on behalf of Letalk to provide you with certain customer service (we will only provide those companies the information they need to deliver the service, and they are prohibited from using that information for any other purpose);
+2. We need to send the information to third parties who provide services to 「21 days speak」 (such as speech recognition or speech-to-text technology), or work on behalf of 「21 days speak」 to provide you with certain customer service (we will only provide those companies the information they need to deliver the service, and they are prohibited from using that information for any other purpose);
-3. In the event of sale or transfer of all or substantially all of Letalk or any Letalk affiliate’s shares or assets, in cases of mergers or in case of negotiations with respect to the foregoing;
+3. In the event of sale or transfer of all or substantially all of 「21 days speak」 or any 「21 days speak」 affiliate’s shares or assets, in cases of mergers or in case of negotiations with respect to the foregoing;
 4. Where needed for corporate audits or to investigate or respond to a complaint or security threat, to prevent illegal uses of our services, to defend ourselves against third party claims and assist in fraud prevention or investigation; or
 5. We will also disclose your personal information if required to do so by law, or in urgent circumstances, to protect personal safety, the public or our business.